Ibanez92/Responsive_Portfolio/README.md

 # Responsive_Portfolio

-This is a responsive portfolio created using some animated CSS, Vanilla Javascript, and Es6, summarizing and highlighting Javier Ibanez's journey as a software engineer.
+This is a responsive portfolio created using some animated CSS, Javascript, and Es6, summarizing and highlighting Javier Ibanez's journey as a software engineer.

 # Screenshot of app